daemontus/luggage/tailscale/README.md

  1. Create a `/boot/config/tailscale` folder.
  2. Copy `install.sh`, `start.sh` and `update.sh` into `/boot/config/tailscale`.
- 3. Add the following to `/boot/config/go`:
+ 3. Add the following to the existing `/boot/config/go` script:

  ```
 # Start Tailscale on boot.